 If your child is sick, they should not attend class for their and their classmates’ health.
 If your child is injured yet able to make it to the studio, they should observe class to stay up-to-date with choreography and corrections.
 We need to keep everyone healthy and safe and appreciate your cooperation!

-- All dancers and parents are asked to stay for the competition awards ceremonies. .
+- All dancers are required and parents are asked to stay for the competition awards ceremonies.

 This will include 1 competition team jacket and 1 pair of sweat/track pants (approximately $200.00 value).
 This helps defray the cost of selecting, sizing, ordering and distributing costumes.
 Selecting music, editing, mixing, cutting and uploading music.
 Sharing the music and videos with the team.
 Administrative work such as registering all competition team members, duets and soloists for competitions, sending schedules, sending hair and make-up information, checking our team in at competitions and reviewing adjudicated scores and critiques as well as media.
 Selecting and ordering props. (props will need to be assembled or made by teammates or volunteers).
 Props may vary and are not included in fees.

 Costume and Competition Fees (estimated–subject to change – based on 4- competitions and 2 dances per competition) 5 competitions can be estimated by the calculations below adding an additional competition.

 Company S: Two routines/costumes $150/2 costumes = $300.00.
 Competition fees $100.00 each entry-$200.00 x4 = $800.
 Total-$1400.00 .
 Alternates may require one less costume, TBD.